 Vietnam is a nation that moves on two wheels.
-A 200,000-kilometer road network connects cities with farming villages, beach resorts to mountain escapes and dense jungles to a jagged coastline.
+A 200,000-kilometer road network connects cities with farming villages, beach resorts to mountain escapes, and dense jungles to a jagged coastline.
 The country sees almost 8 million visitors every year, and recently a new type of traveler has started arriving – motorcyclists.

-There could be thousands of reasons for the motorcycle lovers to answer the question: why traveling by motorbikes and there must be hundreds of reasons to travel Vietnam by motorbike.
-It is about the feeling of total freedom, of really immersing yourself in the scenery around you, about the sun warming your face, a cool breeze blowing through your hair and all those kind people you meet on the road.
+There could be thousands of reasons for motorcycle lovers to answer the question: why traveling Vietnam by motorbikes and there must be hundreds of reasons to travel Vietnam by motorbike.
+It is about the feeling of total freedom, of really immersing yourself in the scenery around you, about the sun warming your face, a cool breeze blowing through your hair, and all those kind people you meet on the road.

-1. You are in the scene, adventure and culture
+1. You are in the scene, adventure, and culture

-Undoubtedly, the difference with motorbike travel and all other forms is that you are in the scene, rather than being a passive watcher through a frame.
+Undoubtedly, the difference between motorbike travel and all other forms is that you are in the scene, rather than being a passive watcher through a frame.
 When you are riding a motorbike, you are right there, in the middle of it all.
 You become part of the whole picture; you are not only passing by.
 Looking at a map and you can see that Vietnam is a long and narrow country.
 To get from the coast to the mountain ranges takes a few hours by driving and certain routes incorporate both elements within a single day.
 The variety of scenery that can be enjoyed in a day.

-Moreover, touring Vietnam by motorbike can help to get inside into the hidden parts of Vietnam, especially their culture.
+Moreover, traveling Vietnam by motorbike can help to get inside into the hidden parts of Vietnam, especially their culture.
 You will pass side roads which you can go down, you will spot signs pointing to an interesting site not mentioned in your guide book or you will pass interesting little villages where you can just hang out a bit.
-Who knows, you might even discover a hidden gem that no one else has never been to.
+Who knows, you might even discover a hidden gem that no one else has ever been to.

-Certainly, you will have to sort out a lot of more things on your own.
+Certainly, you will have to sort out a lot more things on your own.
 You will have to find your way, you might get lost or you might end up with a flat tire in the middle of nowhere.
 And you know, adventure might be just around the corner.

 2. Beautiful routes

-Vietnam is obviously a beautiful country with a lot of natural and cultural places during your motorbike trip.
+Vietnam is a beautiful country with a lot of natural and cultural places during your motorbike trip.